BSN-Spartan/Data-Center-Gateway/README.md

 ![image-20221111145527194](./image/upstream-name.png)

-Then, configure Targets in the format of IP:Port  // This is the rpc address and port of your node, make sure kong can communicate directly with your node address properly
+Then, configure Targets in the format of `<Kong VM Public IP>:<Port>`   //This is the rpc address and port of your node, make sure kong can communicate directly with your node address properly

-Example: 10.0.51.134:20004
+Example: 10.0.51.134:8545

 **Targets need to be configured with at least one, which is the address of the node that will ultimately receive the transaction.**

 ![image-20221108143109646](./image/target.png)

-##### 2. Configure Plugins
+### 3.3 Configure Plugins

 Plugin name: `access-key-auth-with-http`